 In an enterprise software development context, initiatives to maintain, improve and measure the quality of deliverables are common and welcome, sometimes smart and judicious.
 Nevertheless, they may not solve anything by addressing the wrong problem, because measurement tools are misunderstood or inappropriate, or even used for a deflected purpose to build a better image, in all conscience or out of ignorance.

 This article discusses the misuse of the coverage percentage calculated when performing unit tests on the productive code of a software product, as a performance indicator and acceptance index, to raise awareness among development teams about maintaining quality and productivity.

-Someone in the QA team got a great idea, to improve the quality of the code, we will request developers to cover their code with at least 82.5% by the unit test.
+“To improve the quality of the software code, we will ask developers to systematically cover their productive code with 82.5% unit testing.”

 If you want to learn more about TDD, I would more than recommend the new video from CleanCoders, especially the last series between Uncle Bob and Sandro Mancuso

 Otherwise come join a Software Craftsmanship community near you, where you will meet other experts.